 Paralegal Scholarship for Undergraduate Students

-For students seeking paralegal scholarships, the Legal Leaders of Tomorrow Scholarship is an annual $500 scholarship awarded to a student pursuing a career in the legal field who submits the best 200-300 word essay about why they want to become a paralegal.
-Applicants must be college students pursuing a legal related undergraduate degree or certificate such as pre-law, paralegal, or criminal justice.
+For students seeking paralegal scholarships, the Legal Leaders of Tomorrow Scholarship is an annual $500 scholarship awarded to a student pursuing a paralegal career who submits the best 200-300 word essay about why they want to become a paralegal.
+Applicants must be college students pursuing a legal-related undergraduate degree or certificate such as pre-law, paralegal, or criminal justice.
 High school students are also eligible if they have been accepted to a college and plan to study a legal related major.
-The application deadline is October 1st, 2015.

 To be eligible for the scholarship, applicants must be: